-Explained: Role of Vitamin D in Covid-19
+Explained: Role Of Vitamin D In Covid-19

-New Delhi, Feb 11 (IANS) Vitamin D, known as the "sunshine" vitamin and essential for bone health, is also known for promoting immune response, much needed to fight Covid-19, experts said here on Friday.
+New Delhi: Vitamin D, known as the "sunshine" vitamin and essential for bone health, is also known for promoting immune response, much needed to fight Covid-19, experts said here on Friday.

 Several studies have also shown how Vitamin D deficiencies can reduce vaccine efficacy and also increase the severity of Covid-19 infection in individuals.